vb-ee/discount-platform/README.md

 6. **User Service**: This service handles authentication logic for users and provides CRUD operations.

+7. **Favorite Service**: This service is responsible for storing and managing items tagged as favorites for users.

 ## Tech Stack

 The Discounting Platform project utilizes the following technologies: